Warm-Hearted-Snowman/Library-Management-java/README.md

 - Search book and filter by book category and availability.
 - Customized Farsi language user interface design.
 - Show Local date and time and use them for calculations
+- Detailed logging for more control on processes

 ### Default Login Credentials